 Newly launched PICO-affiliate organizing congregations in Dallas/Ft.
 Worth.
 Active in anti-payday payday lending and voter turnout work.

 Running the largest youth voter engagement programs in San Antonio, MOVE works 24/7/365 to mobilize, organize, and empower young people.
-Affiliated with the Bus Federation; established in 2013.
+Suing Texas over #SB4, organizing to remove Confederate statues, and working for more accessible voting.
+Affiliated with the Alliance for Youth Action; established in 2013.

 San Antonio-based vote work and issue campaigns in largest Latino voting county in Texas.